CocoaLumberjack/CocoaLumberjack/Documentation/GettingStarted.md

 These tie into the log level just as you would expect

 -   If you set the log level to DDLogLevelError, then you will only see Error statements.
--   If you set the log level to DDLogLevelWarn, then you will only see Error and Warn statements.
+-   If you set the log level to DDLogLevelWarning, then you will only see Error and Warn statements.
 -   If you set the log level to DDLogLevelInfo, you'll see Error, Warn and Info statements.
 -   If you set the log level to DDLogLevelDebug, you'll see Error, Warn, Info and Debug statements.
 -   If you set the log level to DDLogLevelVerbose, you'll see all DDLog statements.